lucka-me/mapler-android/README.md

 ## Functions
 - Generate wallpaper-size images from map with different styles
 - Add new map style from URL or JSON file
+- Customizable live wallpaper of map:
-- Live wallpaper of map, following the device's location
+  - Follow location of the device
+  - Camera position
+  - Change style randomly

 ## Build
 Before building, please open the `res/values/strings.xml`, uncomment the `mapbox_default_access_token` and replace the string with your own Mapbox Token.
-And in `res/values/arrays_default_style.xml`, all styles whose URL begin with `mapbox://styles/lucka-me/` should be removed (they are bound with my token), you can add your own styles from your Mapbox Studio.
+And in `res/values/arrays_default_style.xml`, all styles whose URL begin with `mapbox://styles/lucka-me/` should be removed (they are bound with my token), you can add URLs of your own styles in your Mapbox Studio.

 ## Changelog
 See [CHANGELOG.md](./CHANGELOG.md).